Adaptive experiment design for LTI systems: Introduction

 {\it Notation}: Throughout the paper, unless otherwise specified, we will employ the following notation.
 Our problem will be embedded in an underlying complete probability space $(\Om, \ff, \PP)$, where $\Om$ is the sample space, $\ff$ is the $\sigma$-algebra that defines events $E$ in $\Om$ which are measurable, i.e., for which the probability $\PP (E)$ is defined.
 Let $\EE [\cdot]$ be the expectation operator with respect to the probability measure.
 If $A$ is a vector or matrix, its transpose is denoted by $A^{T}$.
 If $P$ is a square matrix, $P>0$ ($P<0$) means that $P$ is a symmetric positive (negative) definite matrix of appropriate dimensions while $P \ge 0$ ($P \le 0$) is a symmetric positive (negative) semidefinite matrix.
-If square matrix $P$ is nonsingular, its inverse is denoted by $P^{-1}$. $I_m$ stands for the identity matrix of order $m$, $0_{m \times n}$ the zero matrix of dimensions $m \times n$ and $0_m = 0_{m \times 1}$.
+If the square matrix $P$ is nonsingular, its inverse is denoted by $P^{-1}$. $I_m$ stands for the identity matrix of order $m$, $0_{m \times n}$ stands for the zero matrix of dimensions $m \times n$, $0_m = 0_{m \times 1}$ stands for the zero vector of dimension $m$, and $0$ denotes the zero matrix of appropriate dimensions.
 Denote by $\lambda_M (\cdot)$, $\lambda_m (\cdot)$ and $\rho(\cdot)$ the maximum eigenvalue, minimum eigenvalue and spectral radius of a matrix, respectively.
-Let $| \cdot |$ denote the Euclidean norm of a vector and their induced norms of a matrix, respectively.
+For a vector, let $| \cdot |$ denote the Euclidean norm and for a matrix the norm induced by the Euclidean norm.
 Unless explicitly stated, matrices are assumed to have real entries and compatible dimensions.